yigit/android-priority-jobqueue/README.md

 This is it :).
 No more async tasks, no more shared preferences mess.
 Here is what happened:

 ### What Happened?
-* When user clicked send button, `onSendClick` method was called which creates a `SendTweetJob` and adds it to `JobManager` for execution.
+* When user clicked send button, `onSendClick` method was called which creates a `PostTweetJob` and adds it to `JobManager` for execution.
-It runs on a background thread because JobManager will make a disk access to add the job.
+It runs on a background thread because JobManager will make a disk access to persist the job.

-* Right after Job is syncronized to database, JobManager calls DependencyInjector (if provided) which will inject fields into our job class.
+* Right after Job is syncronized to database, JobManager calls DependencyInjector (if provided) which will inject fields into our job instance.
 On `onAdded` callback, we saved tweet into disk and dispatched necessary event so that UI can update itself.
-Since there is no disk access during this flow, it will be in a fraction of seconds so that user will see their Tweet on their UI instantly.
+Since there is no network access during this flow, it will be in a fraction of seconds so that user will see their Tweet on their UI instantly.

 * When the job's turn comes, job manager will call `onRun` (and it will only be called if there is an active network connection).
-By default, JobManager users a simple connection utility that checks ConnectivityManager.
+By default, JobManager users a simple connection utility that checks ConnectivityManager (ensure you have `ACCESS_NETWORK_STATE` permission in your manifest).
 You can provide a [custom one][1] which can add additional checks (e.g. your server stability).
-You should also privde a [network util][1] which can notify JobManager when network is recovered so that JobManager will avoid a busy loop and can decrease # of consumers.
+You should also provide a [network util][1] which can notify JobManager when network is recovered so that JobManager will avoid a busy loop and can decrease # of consumers.

 * JobManager will keep calling onRun until it succeeds (or it reaches retry limit).
 If an `onRun` method throws an exception,